mike-ward/Markdown-Edit/about.md

 -   And above all, don't make it PITA to use.

 So there you have it.
 My attempt at a Markdown editor.
 Enjoy it or hate it.
-I've had fun writing and using it and that's enough for me.
+I have fun writing and using it and that's enough for me.

 -- Mike